reubenharry/rhine-bayes-examples/README.md

 ```

-The `prior` describes how the system's `prior` knowledge of how the green particle moves.
+The `prior` describes the system's prior knowledge of how the green particle moves.

 ```haskell
 generativeModel :: ConditionalStochasticProcess Position Observation